lasso-js/lasso/README.md

     * Disable bundling and minification in development
     * Line numbers are maintained for Node.js modules source
     * Extremely fast _incremental builds_!
-        * Only modified bundles are rewritten to disk
+        * Only modified bundles are written to disk
         * Disk caches are utilized to avoid repeating the same work
 * Dependency Compilation
     * Less